 Outreach - What is this comprehensive outreach and communication strategy, and implement down to the very last employee?
-What is addressed, only generalities and not specifics, there are no costs, down time for training, etc. associated with this.
+Only the generalities are addressed and not specifics, there are no costs, down time for training, etc. associated with this.
 This will be the biggest cost to the government that we have seen since 1978.